Skip to content

 Example dataset

-We’ll use the following queries to create an example graph in Neo4j to demonstrate how this extension can be used.
-First, set up your Neo4j Desktop locally or a Neo4j database connection, and run the following Cypher queries:
+The following queries create an example graph in Neo4j to demonstrate how this extension can be used.
+Ensure Neo4j is running, either as Neo4j Desktop or in Docker, and run the following Cypher queries:

 // Create person nodes